GarageBand: History

 GarageBand 5 is part of the iLife '09 package.
 It includes music instruction and allows the user to buy instructional videos by contemporary artists.
-It also contains new features for electric guitar players, including a dedicated 3D Electric Guitar Track containing a virtual stompbox pedalboard, and virtual amplifiers with spring reverb and tremolo.
+It also contains new features for electric guitar players, including a dedicated 3D Electric Guitar Track containing a virtual stomp box pedalboard, and virtual amplifiers with spring reverb and tremolo.
 GarageBand 5 also includes a redesigned user interface as well as Project Templates.

 GarageBand 6, also known as GarageBand '11, is part of the iLife '11 package, which Apple released on October 20, 2010.
 This version brings new features such as Flex Time, a tool to adjust the rhythm of a recording.
-It also includes the ability to match the tempo of one track with another instantly, additional guitar amps and stompboxes, 22 new lessons for guitar and piano, and "How Did I Play?", a tool to measure the accuracy and progress of a piano or guitar performance in a lesson.
+It also includes the ability to match the tempo of one track with another instantly, additional guitar amps and stomp boxes, 22 new lessons for guitar and piano, and "How Did I Play?", a tool to measure the accuracy and progress of a piano or guitar performance in a lesson.

 Apple released GarageBand 10 along with OS X 10.9 Mavericks in October 2013.
 This version has lost Magic GarageBand and the podcast functionality.

 Apple updated GarageBand 10 for Mac on March 20, 2014.
 Version 10.0.2 adds the ability to export tracks in MP3 format as well as a new drummer module, but removed support for podcasting; users with podcast files created in GarageBand 6 can continue to edit them using the older version.

 GarageBand was updated to version 10.0.3 on October 16, 2014.
-This version included myriad bug fixes and several new features including a dedicated Bass Amp Designer, the introduction of global track effects and dynamic track resizing.
+This version adds a dedicated Bass Amp Designer, global track effects and dynamic track resizing.

 Apple released GarageBand 10.2 on June 5, 2017.